google/wasefire/examples/rust/opensk/README.md

   flash
 ```

-You'll need to push the reset button one additional time during the process (and hitting the Enter
+This command will eventually pause and instruct you to enter DFU mode again (by pressing the reset
-key on the keyboard).
-Instructions will be printed to the standard output.
+button) then hit Enter to continue.

 #### Board: Makerdiary